41exey/to_sign_image_of_Keenetic/README.md

   }
 ```

-The start of this c structure located at offset 0x500000 my stock firmware:
+The start of this C structure located at offset 0x500000 of my stock firmware:

 ```
 Offset      0  1  2  3  4  5  6  7   8  9  A  B  C  D  E  F